amrictor/MachineLearningFinal/README.md

 # MachineLearningFinal

+Using a recurrent neural network to write poetry.

-See a non-ML approach [at this link](https://github.com/amrictor/PoetryBot).
+See a non-ML approach to generating poetry [at this link](https://github.com/amrictor/PoetryBot).